 Village of Inglewood

 The regular meeting of the Board of Trustees was called to order by Chairman Albert Nielsen with Jerry Abrahamson, John Nielsen, Greg Goree and Mark Clausen present.
 The Chairman announced the posting of the Open Meetings Act.
-It was then moved by Abrahamson, seconded by Rosenbach and carried, to approve the minutes of the last meeting and to dispense with the reading after one change to them.
+It was then moved by Goree, seconded by Clausen and carried, to approve the minutes of the last meeting and to dispense with the reading after one change to them.
 Pete Rix is considering purchasing property east of the old Bain property.

 Account balances as follows: